 Action F.2.a Continue to develop contingency plans for disasters that may threaten the village water supply.

-Objective F.3 Focus water supply and septic improvements on existing development areas and areas that are designated for future growth.
+Objective F.3 Focus water supply and septic improvements on existing development areas and areas that may be designated for future growth.

-Action F.3.a Determine whether a public wastewater treatment system would create a viable basis for increasing housing density in designated areas.
+Action F.3.a Determine whether a public wastewater treatment system would create a viable basis for increasing housing density in designated areas in a cost effective way.

-Action F.3.b Research options for municipal or community septic systems to serve Planned Unit Developments in areas designated for increased housing density.
+Action F.3.b Research options for community septic systems to serve Planned Unit Developments in areas designated for increased housing density at the expense of developers and users.

-Action F.3.c Encourage expansion of the municipal water system to other areas designated for higher density development.
+Action F.3.c Encourage expansion of the community water system to other areas designated for higher density development at the expense of developers and users.

 transportation